hectorAguero/samba-public-api/README.md

 ## Installation

 1. Install Deno (https://deno.land/)
-1. Set the Environment Variables
+1. Set the Environment Variables, in Deno Deploy website config
 1. Run the project in the current folder with the command

 ```